 Authors are encouraged to submit complete, unpublished, original, and full-length articles that are not under review in any other journals.
 The online version of the journal is free access and download.

 The journal is striving to achieve high quality through double-blind peer review, as specified in Author Guidelines.

 CRIM is included in:

 The journal is published in both print and online versions.
-The online version is free access and download.
+The online version is free to access and download.